Joinesty/nullafi-node-sdk/README.md

 To get started with the SDK, get a API Key from the Configuration page of your app in the [Settings Page - API Key][settings-api-key].
-You can use this alias to make calls for your own Nullafi account.
+You can use this token to make calls for your own Nullafi account.

 ```js
 const NullafiSDK = require('nullafi-node-sdk');